Let me start out with an obvious fact: Site speed matters for SEO.

-Helpful as it is, you can’t simply rely on a Pingdom test, for example, to furnish reliable data on page load time, let alone how that speed impacts your Google rankings.
+As helpful as it is, you can’t simply rely on an Ubersuggest speed test, for example, to furnish all the data you need on page load time, let alone how that speed impacts your Google rankings.

 There are so many other factors involved in page load time.
 What about the impact of plugins, image size, caching, cache validating, server response time, server response codes, time to first byte (TTFB), render rates, server location, DNS lookups, parallelized downloads, encoded headers, static content, code minification, redirects, and all the other factors that play a role?

 Like I said, it gets complicated.

 I wanted to slice away all the complication, and give you one major insights.
 (Just one!)
 But to do so I needed to collect, refine, analyze, parse, configure, and basically digest a whole bunch of data.
 That’s where those 143,827 URLS come in.

 For each URL we measured five following metrics that are part of page load time:

 - Time To First Byte: When your browser goes to a URL, it sends a message to the server asking for the HTML document at that URL.
 This measures the amount of page load time for the first little bit of website data is sent to your browser.
 A fast page load time here might indicate the rest of the site will load quickly.

 - Start Render: Rendering happens when a computer turns code into the visual display you see on your screen.
 Start render is when the first visual part of a website appears.
 This is useful for users because it let’s them know that the website is doing something.